Trouble in Paradise (1932 film)

-Trouble in Paradise is a 1932 American pre-Code romantic comedy film directed by Ernst Lubitsch and starring Miriam Hopkins, Kay Francis, and Herbert Marshall.
+Trouble in Paradise is a 1932 American pre-Code romantic comedy film produced and directed by Ernst Lubitsch and starring Miriam Hopkins, Kay Francis, and Herbert Marshall.
 Based on the 1931 play The Honest Finder (A Becsületes Megtaláló) by Hungarian playwright Aladár László, the lead characters are a gentleman thief and a lady pickpocket who join forces to con a beautiful woman who is the owner of a perfume company.
 In 1991, Trouble in Paradise was selected for preservation by the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In Venice, Gaston Monescu (Herbert Marshall), a master thief masquerading as a baron, meets Lily (Miriam Hopkins), a pickpocket posing as a countess.
+In Venice, Gaston Monescu, a notorious thief masquerading as a baron, meets Lily, a pickpocket posing as a countess.
 The two fall in love and decide to team up.
-They leave Venice for Paris.
-There, Gaston steals a diamond-encrusted purse worth 125,000 francs from Madame Mariette Colet (Kay Francis), owner of the famous perfume manufacturer Colet and Co.
-When Mariette offers a large reward for its return, Gaston claims it, giving the name of Lavalle.
+Almost a year later, in Paris, Gaston steals a diamond-encrusted purse worth 125,000 francs from widow Madame Mariette Colet, owner of the famous perfume manufacturer Colet & Cie.
+When Mariette offers a large reward for its return, Gaston claims it under the alias Monsieur La Valle.

 While claiming the reward, Gaston charms Mariette, and admits to being broke.
 Mariette hires him as her private secretary.
-He arranges for Lily to be employed in Mariette's office, and stands up to Mariette's board of directors, led by Monsieur Adolph J. Giron (C. Aubrey Smith), the manager, who is openly suspicious of him.
+He arranges for Lily to be employed in Mariette's office, and stands up to Mariette's board of directors, led by Monsieur Adolphe J. Giron, the chairman, who is openly suspicious of him.
 Having observed Mariette open her private safe (and memorized the combination), Gaston persuades her that she should keep a large sum there, including half of her next dividend installment.
-Mariette begins to flirt with Gaston, and he begins to have feelings for her.
+Mariette begins to flirt with Gaston, and he develops feelings for her.

-Unfortunately for the thieves, Mariette has two suitors: the Major (Charles Ruggles), and François Filiba (Edward Everett Horton), who was robbed in Venice by Gaston (posing as a doctor).
-François sees Gaston at a garden party, and is sure they have met, but can't immediately recall where.
+Unfortunately for the thieves, Mariette has two suitors: the Major, and aristocrat François Filiba, who was robbed in Venice by Gaston (posing as a doctor).
+François spots Gaston at a garden party and, sure they have met before, asks him if he has ever been in Venice, which Gaston denies.
 Fearing imminent discovery, Gaston and Lily decide to flee that night with what is in the safe, and not wait for the dividend installment.
-Mariette is invited to a dinner party given by the Major.
+Mariette is invited to a dinner party thrown by the Major.
 She cannot decide whether to go or to spend the night in bed with Gaston.
-Eventually she goes, but not before Lily catches on that Gaston has fallen for her rival, and wants to back out of the plan.
+She eventually goes, but not before Lily realizes that Gaston has fallen for her rival and wants to back out of the plan.